-In August 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update No. 2016-15, Classification of Certain Cash Receipts and Cash Payments (ASU 2016-15).
+In August 2016, the FASB issued Accounting Standards Update No. 2016-15, Statement of Cash Flows (Topic 230), Classification of Certain Cash Receipts and Cash Payments (ASU 2016-15).
 ASU 2016-15 is intended to add or clarify guidance on the classification of certain cash receipts and payments in the statement of cash flows and to eliminate the diversity in practice related to such classifications.
 The guidance in ASU 2016-15 is required for annual reporting periods beginning after December 15, 2017, with early adoption permitted.
 We are currently evaluating the effect that implementation of this update will have upon adoption on our consolidated statement of cash flows.

-In March 2016, the FASB issued Accounting Standards Update No. 2016-09, Improvements to Employee Share-Based Payment Accounting (ASU 2016-09).
+In March 2016, the FASB issued Accounting Standards Update No. 2016-09, Compensation - Stock Compensation (Topic 718), Improvements to Employee Share-Based Payment Accounting (ASU 2016-09).
 ASU 2016-09 is intended to simplify various aspects of the accounting for employee share-based payment transactions, including accounting for income taxes, forfeitures, and statutory tax withholding requirements, as well as classification in the statement of cash flows.
 The guidance in ASU 2016-09 is required for annual reporting periods beginning after December 15, 2016, with early adoption permitted.
-We are currently evaluating the effect that implementation of this update will have upon adoption on our consolidated financial position and results of operations.
+We are currently assessing the impact of the adoption of this standard on our consolidated financial position and results of operations.

-In February 2016, the FASB issued Accounting Standards Update No. 2016-02, Leases (ASU 2016-02), which requires lessees to record most leases on their balance sheets, recognizing a lease liability for the obligation to make lease payments and a right-to-use asset for the right to use the underlying asset for the lease term.
+In February 2016, the FASB issued Accounting Standards Update No. 2016-02, Leases (Topic 842) (ASU 2016-02), which requires lessees to record most leases on their balance sheets, recognizing a lease liability for the obligation to make lease payments and a right-to-use asset for the right to use the underlying asset for the lease term.
 The guidance in ASU 2016-02 is required for annual reporting periods beginning after December 15, 2018, with early adoption permitted.
 We currently expect that most of our operating lease commitments will be subject to the update and recognized as operating lease liabilities and right-of-use assets upon adoption.
 However, we are currently evaluating the effect that implementation of this update will have upon adoption on our consolidated financial position and results of operations.

 In April 2015, the FASB issued Accounting Standards Update No. 2015-03, Interest - Imputation of Interest (Subtopic 835-30) Simplifying the Presentation of Debt Issuance Costs (ASU 2015-03).
 ASU 2015-03 requires debt issuance costs to be presented in the balance sheet as a direct deduction from the carrying value of the associated debt liability, consistent with the presentation of a debt discount.
 The guidance in ASU 2015-03 is required for annual reporting periods beginning after December 15, 2015, including interim periods within the reporting period.
-We estimate that the impact upon adoption on our consolidated balance sheets will be a reclassification of up to \$1.1 million from other assets to long-term debt as of December 1, 2016.
+Accordingly, upon adoption in the first quarter of fiscal 2017, we reclassified \$1.0 million from other assets to long-term debt in our consolidated balance sheet.
+Prior to fiscal year 2017 and the adoption of ASU 2015-03, the unamortized portion of debt issuance costs were recorded in other assets in our consolidated balance sheet.